 Supported Device List

 Students are allowed to register up to 5 unique internet devices using the wired ResNet ethernet connection.
 Residents will need to find and register the MAC address of their internet device.
-As long as the device can connect to a wired ethernet connection of is listed below, the link above can be used to register the device for accessing the internet.
+Only streaming/gaming devices that can connect using an ethernet connection are allowed on Baylor network.
+These devices are not allowed on AirBear.
+Pease use the link above to register the device for accessing our Baylor ethernet network.
 Note: You must be connected to Baylor's network to register an internet device.

 Gaming Devices (Xbox, Playstation, Wii)